iadityajadhav/iAttend/README.md

 - Teacher can view:

  - Total lectures

  - Present count

  - Absent count

  - Attendance percentage

  And can:

-  -mark student as present or absent on a single click
+ - mark student as present or absent on a single click

-  -manually add students attendance
+ - manually add students attendance